gongbell/SimplyDroid/README.md

 Contact Dr. Bo Jiang in case you have comments or problems with the work. gongbell@gmail.com, http://jiangbo.buaa.edu.cn

+Errota of the ASE 17 paper: Yahtzee and K9mail was running on Mi1 rather than Mi5.
+The coordinates of the inputs also confirms this.

+Note: We use Mi1(Android 4.4.2) and Mi5(Android 6.0.1) for experimentation.
+However, using the same Android OS version on emulator or different hardware may not lead to crash for the same trace.
+This is partially caused by the coordinates-based scripts of Monkey tool and partially caused by the difference of the OS images or the difference between hardware and emulator.
+To get the CM13 Android OS image used for flashing Mi5, you can contact Dr. Bo Jiang.

+In practice, you can first check whether the original trace provided can trigger crash before reducing with XDD algorithms.

 0 Files overview

 	The files provided by us are organized into 3 parts: